L4TTiCe/ShopifyFall22ChallengeSveltekit/README.md

 This repository requires
 - [Node.JS](https://nodejs.org/en/) LTS - 16

-If you're seeing this, you've probably already done this step.
-Congrats!

 ## Running the Application

 Once you've cloned the repository and installed dependencies with `npm install`, start a development server: